Logo preload

 • Trailer and power unit

-If repairs are needed, the carrier must certify that they have been completed before the vehicle can return to service.
-Then the driver must inspect and sign-off on the repairs before operating the vehicle.
+If repairs are necessary, the carrier must certify their completion before the vehicle returns to service.
+Then, the driver needs to inspect and sign off on the repairs before using the vehicle.

 Why is it important to complete a DVIR?